 Happy Autumnal Equinox!
 For the northern hemisphere, the fall equinox marks the transition between summer and fall and the advent of leaves changing to their warm rich colours of autumn, visually balancing the cooler temperatures of the fall season.
 In Japan, the custom of viewing the changing colour of maples in the autumn is called "momijigari".
-I n the autumn season, various shades of red, yellow, purple, black, blue, orange, magenta, and brown are visible, sometimes on a single leaf.
-Deciduous plants were traditionally believed to shed their leaves in autumn primarily because the high costs involved in their maintenance would outweigh the benefits from photosynthesis during the winter period of low light availability and cold temperatures, but today other hypotheses for the change in colouration involve signalling mechanisms to discourage insect predation as part of coevolution theories for the beautiful colours seen during the fall. 🍁🍂
+In the autumn season, various shades of red, yellow, purple, black, blue, orange, magenta, and brown are visible, sometimes on a single leaf.
+Deciduous plants were traditionally believed to shed their leaves in autumn primarily because the high costs involved in their maintenance over the benefits from photosynthesis, but today other other theories for colour changes also include the concept of a special signaling mechanism to discourage insects.
+Farewell, summer! 🍁🍃 🍂

 This tartan, designed by Carol A.L.
 Martin, exhibits the rich colours of maple leaves in the fall.

 The Acer saccharum Sugar Maple trees are a major contributor to seasonal fall tourism in North America, particularly in Central Ontario, Québec, and the northern tier of the United States including Wisconsin, Michigan, Vermont, New York, New Hampshire and Western Massachusetts.